jgoerzen/docker-ampache-mysql/README.md

 These Docker tags are defined:

- - latest is built against the Ampache github master branch (which they recommend)
+ - latest is built against the Ampache master branch (which they recommend)
  - Other branches use the versioned tarballs

 # Copyright

 Docker scripts, etc. are
-Copyright (c) 2017-2022 John Goerzen
+Copyright (c) 2017-2023 John Goerzen
 All rights reserved.

 Redistribution and use in source and binary forms, with or without